AlexF090/outdated-plus/README.md

 This software is provided for use only.
 Modification, forking, and integration into other projects is prohibited.
 See LICENSE file for details.

 For feature requests or bug reports, please open an issue on the repository.

+## Troubleshooting

+**No packages found**: Ensure you're in a directory with `package.json` and run `npm install` first.

+**Network errors**: Check your internet connection and npm registry access.
+The tool uses `https://registry.npmjs.org`.

+**Invalid skip file**: If `.outdated-plus-skip` has invalid JSON, it will be ignored.
+Fix the JSON syntax to re-enable skip functionality.

+**Concurrency limits**: `--concurrency` is automatically clamped between 1-100.
+Values outside this range are adjusted automatically.